dhruvgupta3389/DiseasePredictor/README.md

 ## Requirements

 To run this project, you need Python 3.x.
-You can set up the necessary dependencies using the provided virtual environment (`venv`).

 ## Setup and Installation